 What activities or adventures would you like these destinations to give you?

-Crushing The What If’s That Sabotage Your Journey
+Crushing The What If’s That Sabotage Your Adventures

 If not, your DREAM is going to go down the drain even before your PLAN can start evolving.

 Do you have an inner voice that tells you this journey thing is ridiculous?

 Because it is irresponsible or expensive or egoistic, or you are too old (young), or it is probably dangerous and possibly will kill you or at least ruin your career?

 This voice is your FEAR talking, and you need to get past it.

 Or do you have well-meaning people in your life who want to protect you?
 The ones that have not missed a workday in their career and care about safety and predictability and securing a good pension plan?